What are you searching for?

 • Their age and experience

-• How many kids you’re expecting them to look after
+• How many kids are you expecting them to look after?

-You can expect to pay a minimum of $30 per hour for a young babysitter, generally with no qualifications behind them.
+You can expect to pay a minimum of $30 per hour for a young babysitter, typically with no formal qualifications.

-If you’re looking for more experience, then that price will raise to $35-$40 an hour.
+If you’re looking for more experience, the price will rise to $35-$40 per hour.

-Let’s face it, we’re all so used to being on the other side of the interview table, it can be daunting hiring someone to look after your kids for the first time.
+Let’s face it, we’re all so accustomed to being on the other side of the interview table that it can be daunting to hire someone to look after your kids for the first time.

 • What experience do you have with this age group (referring specifically to the ages of your children)?